Only You (112 song)

-"Only You" is the debut single from R&B group 112.
-It is the lead single from their self-titled debut album.
-Both the original and the remix were released as singles.
+"Only You" is the debut single by R&B group 112, from their 1996 self-titled debut album.
+Both the original and the remix were released as singles, in May and July 1996 respectively.
 Q, Slim, and Mike share lead vocals on both versions of the song.
-The original features The Notorious B.I.G., and the remix features both B.I.G. himself and Mase.
-The original contains a sample riff of "I Get Lifted" by KC and The Sunshine Band.
+The original features The Notorious B.I.G., and the remix features both B.I.G. and Mase.
+The original samples the riff from "I Get Lifted" by KC and the Sunshine Band.

 The song reached number one on two of Billboard's charts: Hot Dance Singles Sales and Hot R&B/Hip-Hop Airplay.
 The song made its debut at number thirteen on the Billboard Hot 100 on July 27, 1996, spending 39 weeks total on the chart.

-The song was performed when the band guest-starred in two episodes of the UPN Sitcom Moesha.
+The song was performed when the group guest-starred in two episodes of the UPN sitcom Moesha.

 Music video

 The video was shot in the heart of Time Square.
-The video features 112, Notorious B.I.G., Puff Daddy & latest Bad Boy signee at the time Mase rapping in front of a crowd.
+It features 112, Notorious B.I.G., Puff Daddy and newly signed Bad Boy artist at the time, Mase rapping in front of a crowd.
 Cameos are made by Lil' Cease, Stevie J and Keisha from Total.